Anand Desai-Barochia

-Early life and career
+Early life

-Anand Desai-Barochia was born in Nunthorpe, Middlesbrough, North Yorkshire, July 3 to a mother who was a neuroradiologist and a father in the hotel industry.
+Anand Desai-Barochia was born in Nunthorpe, a village in Middlesbrough, North Yorkshire, to a mother who was a neuroradiologist and a father in the hotel industry.
 He is of Indian descent.

-Desai-Barochia first taste of acting came at ten years old in School, the teacher gave him the lead role in the graduating play.
+Desai-Barochia was introduced to acting through school, where a teacher gave him the lead role in the graduating play.
 Desai-Barochia also learned to play the piano to a reasonable standard.

-At sixteen years of age, after completing his education at Nunthorpe Grammar School, Desai-Barochia auditioned and won a full scholarship to the Italia Conti Academy of Theatre Arts in London.
-After graduating, he moved to Los Angeles in 2010 to study at the Lee Strasburg Theatre & Film Institute.
+At sixteen, after completing his education at Nunthorpe School, Desai-Barochia auditioned and won a full scholarship to the Italia Conti Academy of Theatre Arts in London.
+After graduating, he studied at the Lee Strasburg Theatre & Film Institute in Los Angeles in 2010.